 By November 1998 US overseers were pushing hard for privatization, threatening to discontinue millions of dollars in aid to the Muslim-Croat Federation because the time was long overdue for it to make a full and rapid transition "to a sustainable market economy," as one US spokesperson put it.
-"We are prepared to cut off projects, programs, anything to get their attention. ...
-[There must be] much more progress on privatization" and foreign investment.13
+"We are prepared to cut off projects, programs, anything to get their attention....
+[There must be] much more progress on privatization" and foreign investment.
 Widespread corruption did not help Bosnia's economic prospects.
 A fact-finding team dispatched by US Congressman Benjamin Gilman, chair of the House International Relations Committee, discovered that large portions of the \$5.1 billion in international assistance funneled to Bosnia were unaccounted for.
 In just one of the country's ten cantons, hundreds of millions of dollars provided to the Muslim-Croat Federation had been stolen.
-Gilman called on the White House to create a "financial SWAT team" to pursue the inquiry in Bosnia.14 the gang violence.
+Gilman called on the White House to create a "financial SWAT team" to pursue the inquiry in Bosnia.

+Years after the war, violence continued to be a feature of Bosnian society.
+Many Muslim communities were plagued by gangs that waged "a campaign of black marketeering, robbery, rape and killing."
+People blamed Izetbegovic for doing little to put a stop to the gang violence.
 As in Russia and other former Communist lands, widespread criminal activity functioned as an instrument of social control.
 Populations that are cowed and demoralized by crime are less apt to organize against the new investment class.
 Civic structures that are underfunded, ill-equipped, and divested of significant democratic power are more likely to fall prey to gangster rule, and less likely to challenge the privatization and plunder of public resources.